revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-104.In python, list and array both are similar then how one should choose which data type to go for?
+104. In python, list, and array both are similar.
+How one should choose which data type to go for?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)